Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 On websites like this you absolutely need to use the Chrome Crawler to get back any meaningful crawl data.

-How to crawl a JavaScript website with Sitebulb
+How to crawl JavaScript websites with Sitebulb

 Every time you set up a new Project in Sitebulb, you have the option of setting it up to use the HTML Crawler or the Chrome Crawler.
 If you are crawling a JavaScript website, this is the first step you need to cover: